webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### How do I adapt the project for my own tests ?

-You've read the instructions at the top about re-authoring **copied then adapted** XHTML pages and Java code, right ?
-And you've read all of the help boxes and panels on the home page, right ?
+​You've read the instructions at the top about re-authoring **copied then adapted** XHTML pages and Java code, right :innocent: ?
+And you've read all of the help boxes and panels on the home page, right :+1: "?
 Time to adapt !

 Please first immediately perform these steps: